-Contrary to popular belief, my family like many have fully integrated without fully forgetting their traditions, religion and culture.
+Contrary to popular belief, my family like many, have fully integrated without fully forgetting their traditions, religion and culture.
 And what a blessing it is to have the best of both worlds.
-A life full of culture, religion, tradition with a mix of fish and chip Fridays and paneer, all thanks to my Indian mum and English dad.
+A life full of culture, religion, tradition with a mix of fish and chip Fridays and paneer, all thanks to my Indian mum and English dad and the our family.

 Though life sounds simple and quite happy now, there’s nothing simple or happy about fleeing your lives in fear to a country where not everyone accepts you and everything is alien.
 It’s terrifying.
 Although there are happy endings, no one would choose to flee.
 No one is choosing to put their children in boats that sink.
 No one chooses to be a refugee.
 No one chooses to have their education, careers and families being torn apart.
 Where is the choice in staying in a war torn country or in a home where you’re life could end at any minute?
 Where is the choice when you’ve lost all family members, there’s no safe drinking water and bombs fly over your head everyday?
 People don’t have a choice when it’s a matter of life or death.
 People don’t have a choice.

-My life is a complete blessing thanks to a time where a country opened its arms to a family in need of safety.
+My life is a complete blessing thanks to a time where my family were able to restart their lives with help and in safety.
 We must do the same to those living in unimaginable situations today.
 We are not entitled to this country any more than anyone else on this planet.
 It’s just plain luck that we’re born on lands that give us safety, comfort and lives of luxury in comparison to lands like Syria and Somalia where people die everyday from things completely curable and non-existent in England.

 The refugee crisis is bigger than ever before.
 50% of all displaced people are children.